 We are accepting submissions during this quarter until June 15, 2014.
 There is a high demand for units that emphasize project-based learning, as well as units geared toward secondary students.
 Exemplary units may be selected for a poster session at a future IRA Annual Conference.
 You will receive feedback on the acceptability of your submission for inclusion in the IRA Instructional Unit Resource Bank.
 Your submission will be evaluated based on the design criteria as outlined above.
 You will need to obtain permission to use any photos or previously published materials in your unit prior to submitting it for review.
 If you do not obtain this permission ahead of time, and your unit is accepted, it will not be published until the proper permissions secured.
 Please include letters of permission with your submission (not included in the 20-page limit).

-The unit design should be formatted to include the following sections in this order: (1) Goals, (2) CCSS/Evaluations, (3) Texts, (4) Teaching and Learning Activities, and (5) must include a complete description of the author team responsible for the unit.
+The unit design should be formatted to include the following sections in this order: (1) Goals/Description; (2) CCSS/Evaluations Unit Overview Matrix (see sample unit) ; (3) Texts; (4) Teaching and Learning Activities, with subsections identifying (a) theme, relevance, choice, and challenge, and (b) Common Core State Standards and Learning Goals Achieved identified for each week; (5) Culminating Project; and (6) a complete description of the author team responsible for the unit.

-The length of the unit should not exceed 20 double-spaced typed pages and using 12-font or larger.
-If you require additional space in which to present details of a research instrument or to elaborate on some other vital point, an appendix of up to three additional pages may be attached.
+The length of the unit should not exceed 25 double-spaced typed pages and using 12-font or larger, including any appendixes.
 References are not included in the page count.
-Manuscripts that do exceed this length will be returned for revision.
-Send your materials electronically (preferably as a Word document) to LRPUnits@reading.org.
+Manuscripts that exceed this length will be returned for revision.
+Send your materials electronically as one document (preferably as a Word document) to LRPUnits@reading.org.
 You may be required to make edits prior to IRA posting your unit.